blackkbear/inventory-management/README.md

 The **login** module works with user roles and permissions, only those who have an existing user can log in, otherwise, an admin must create or recover your account.

-The **user** module also works with user roles and permissions, only admins can perform any RWX action on this module, regular users don't have these privileges.
+The **user** module also works with user roles and permissions, only admins can perform any RWX action on this module, regular users don't have these privileges, and can only read the information.

 The **inventory** module has a filter functionality that will fetch any product within the selected category that's being searched, once the filter is no longer needed, the clean button will remove the filter.
 This module allows the creation, update, and deletion of a product, and also has an entry/exit control of a product's quantity.